Skip to content

 Component Interfaces

-Each component type has an abstract base class (ABC) in openg2g.
-For full typed code examples, see Custom Components.
+Each component type has an abstract base class in openg2g.
+For full typed code examples and guidelines for extending, see Writing Custom Components.

 DatacenterBackend